Students

 Track: Epidemiology

-MHS: Mental Health, JOhsn Hopkins Blookberg School of Public Health
+MHS: Mental Health, JOhsn Hopkins Bloomberg School of Public Health

 Lori's interest in Gerontology started when her grandmother was diagnosed with Alzheimer's disease.
 Lori saw how caregiving took a financial and emotional toll on the family and became interested in ways to alleviate those burdens.
 She has used her background in economics to study the role of economic hardship on risk factors for Alzheimer's disease.
 Her current research will investigate mechanisms which delay onset and slow progression of Alzheimer's disease through lifestyle interventions such as sleep, diet, and exercise, while also exploring the economic benefits of such interventions.